ibm-cloud-docs/containers/cs_versions_changelog.md

 # Version changelog
 {: #changelog}

 View information of version changes for major, minor, and patch updates that are available for your {{site.data.keyword.containerlong}} Kubernetes clusters.
-Changes include updates to Kubernetes and {{site.data.keyword.Bluemix_notm}} Provider components.
+Changes include updates to Kubernetes and {{site.data.keyword.cloud_notm}} Provider components.
 {:shortdesc}

 Unless otherwise noted in the changelogs, the {{site.data.keyword.containerlong_notm}} provider version enables Kubernetes APIs and features that are at beta.
 Kubernetes alpha features, which are subject to change, are disabled.